Sunday, 16 March 2025

 24. This exceedingly marvellous act of the Sarasvatī towards the king, the son of Varuṇa (Vasiṣṭha) proclaimed with the second (stanza) of the first (of the two hymns, viz. vii.
 95. 2)."

 From this story, we learn that actually the river Sarasvatī was the only one who was attentive to the request of king Nāhuṣa.
-Also Sāyaṇa's commentary glosses: "Milked for him: the legend is that king Nāhuṣa, before performing a sacrifice for a thousand years, prayed to Sarasvatī, who gave him butter and water, or milk, sufficient for that period."
+Also Sāyaṇa's commentary glosses: ekā sarasvatī nady acetat / nāhuṣasya prārthanām ajñāsīt "Only the river Sarasvatī took note: she perceived the prayer of Nāhuṣa".

+About the context, he says: "The king named Nāhuṣa, intending to perform a sacrifice for a thousand years, prayed to the river Sarasvatī, who gave him butter and milk, sufficient for a thousand years."
 This story was so important and well known that we find it again in the Mahābhārata, this time explaining the full identity of the king, who is the son of Nahuṣa, Yayāti:

 MBh IX.40.29cd-30: yayau tīrthaṁ mahābāhur yāyātaṁ pṛthivīpate //